-For each series of notes, the related prospectus supplement will specify the trustee, the Delaware trustee and/or eligible lender trustee, as applicable, for the related issuing entity.
-See "Formation of the Issuing Entities-Eligible Lender Trustee or Trustee" in this prospectus.
-Sponsor The sponsor is Navient Solutions, Inc. (formerly known as Sallie Mae, Inc.).
-We sometimes refer to Navient Solutions, Inc. and its successors in interest as Navient Solutions in this prospectus.
-Servicer The servicer will be either Navient Solutions or another servicer specified in the prospectus supplement for your notes.
+For each series of notes, the related prospectus supplement Delaware Trustee and/or Eligible will specify the trustee, the owner trustee, the Delaware Lender Trustee ...... trustee and/or eligible lender trustee, as applicable, for the related issuing entity.
+See "Formation of the Issuing Entities-Eligible Lender Trustee or Trustee" and "Formation of the Issuing Entities-Owner Trustee or Trustee" in this prospectus.
+The sponsor is Navient Solutions, Inc. We sometimes refer to Sponsor .....
+Navient Solutions, Inc. and its successors in interest as Navient Solutions in this prospectus.
+The servicer will be either Navient Solutions or another Servicer servicer specified in the prospectus supplement for your notes.
 Navient Solutions manages and operates the loan servicing functions for Navient Corporation and its affiliates and certain unrelated parties.
 We sometimes refer to Navient Corporation and its successors in interest as Navient in this prospectus.
 Under the circumstances described in this prospectus, the servicer may transfer its servicing obligations to other entities.
 It may also contract with other servicers or sub-servicers.
 The related prospectus supplement will describe any sub-servicers with whom the servicer has contracted.
 See "Servicing and Administration-Matters Regarding the Servicer" in this prospectus.
-Sellers The sellers are Navient Credit Finance Corporation (formerly known as SLM Education Credit Finance Corporation) and/or other affiliates of the depositor as identified in the related prospectus supplement.
-We sometimes refer to Navient Credit Finance Corporation and its successors in interest as Navient CFC in this prospectus.
-Originators To the extent that non-FFELP loans have been originated by one or more originators not affiliated with Navient Solutions or the depositor and constitute a material portion of the related loan pool, the identity of such originators will be disclosed, to the extent known.
+The sellers are Navient Credit Finance Corporation and/or other affiliates of the depositor as identified in the related prospectus supplement.
+We sometimes refer to Navient Credit Finance Corporation and its successors in interest as Navient CFC in this prospectus. one or more originators not affiliated with Navient Solutions or the depositor and constitute a material portion of the related loan pool, the identity of such originators will be disclosed, to the extent known.
 The requisite information concerning those originators, to the extent available, will be provided in the related prospectus supplement.
-Indenture Trustee For each series of notes, the related prospectus supplement will specify the indenture trustee for the notes.
+Indenture Trustee .....
+For each series of notes, the related prospectus supplement will specify the indenture trustee for the notes.
 See "Description of the Notes-The Indenture-The Indenture Trustee" in this prospectus.

-Solutions or a sub-administrator specified in the prospectus supplement for your notes.
+Administrator .....
+The administrator of the issuing entity will be either Navient Solutions or a sub-administrator specified in the prospectus supplement for your notes.
 Under the circumstances described in this prospectus, the administrator may transfer its obligations as administrator to an affiliate.
 The administrator may also contract with sub-administrators.
 If there is a subadministrator, the identity of the sub-administrator will be specified in the prospectus supplement for your notes.
-The related prospectus supplement will describe any subadministrators with whom the administrator has contracted.
+The related prospectus supplement will describe any sub-administrators with whom the administrator has contracted.
 See "Summary of Terms-Administrator" in the related prospectus supplement.